Skip to main content

 Lead or moderate a discussion

 Students facilitate or e-moderate, leading a discussion on a particular topic.
-For example, you could require a student to provide a brief summary of a particular reading, pose some critical questions, monitor the ensuing contributions, and then synthesise the key points to emerge.
+For example, you could require a student to provide a brief summary of a particular reading, pose some critical questions, monitor the ensuing contributions and synthesise the key points that emerge.
 The assessment criteria should reflect the leadership and management aspects of the role.

 Case studies and scenarios